OpenBioMaps/documentation/official_docs/en/common_errors.md

 2) Symptoms: No points on map, error messages about connection errors.

-   Problem: Bad hostname in sql connections in the mapfile.
+   Problem: Invalid hostname provided in sql connections in the mapfile.

-   Solution: E.g. localhost instead of gisdata in Docker installation.
+   Solution: Update your connection, e.g. gisdata instead of localhost.

 3) Symptoms: No points on map, error messages about connection errors.

-   Problem: Bad database name in sql connections in the mapfile.
+   Problem: Invalid database name provided in sql connections in the mapfile.

-   Solution:
+   Solution: Update your connection, e.g. biomaps_db.

 4) Symptoms: No points on map, error messages about connection errors.